Old Fashioned Sure-Jell Strawberry Freezer Jam Recipe

 Next, pour the pectin mixture into the large bowl of crushed strawberries.
 Stir until thoroughly combined.
 Immediately fill the jars with jam leaving 1/2 inch of room at the top.
 This will allow for the jam to expand in the freezer.

 Let the jars sit for 24 hours on the counter and then they are ready!
 Freeze for up to 1 year.
-The jam will last for up to 3 weeks in the fridge.
+The jam will stay fresh for 3 weeks in the fridge.

 I hope you enjoyed this recipe, let me know how your jam turned out in the comments!